sohanmurthy/Interferon/README.md

 INTERFERON is an LED art installation located in a private residence in San Francisco, CA. This program controls 320 individually addressable LEDs, and mimics interference patterns we see everywhere in nature: ripples in a pond, wheat fields blowing in the wind, and waves colliding on the beach.

-The system consists of a Raspberry Pi 3, [FadeCandy controller](https://www.adafruit.com/product/1689), and WS2812 LEDs.
+The system consists of a Raspberry Pi 3, [FadeCandy controller](https://www.adafruit.com/product/1689), [RGB-123 FadeCandy breakout board](http://rgb-123.com/product/fadecandy-breakout/) and WS2812 LEDs.

 ### Installation: